 Infants quickly become experts at scanning and identifying faces.
 A newborn infant can distinguish between its own mother’s face and a stranger’s.
-By three months, an infant’s vision has improved considerably and the child is even better at discriminating among faces.
-Children are able to tell the difference between a stranger’s face that they have seen only briefly and one they have not.
+By three months, an infant’s vision has improved considerably, and the child is even better at discriminating among faces.
+Children can tell the difference between a stranger’s face that they have seen only briefly and one they have not.

 Barrera, M. E., & Maurer, D. (1981).
 Discrimination of strangers by the three-month-old.
 Child Development, 52, 558